When we think of bees, we often picture honey bees. We imagine a swarm buzzing around a honeycomb hive.

-These bees got their name because they dig burrows in the ground.
-On your campsite, you may see what look like ant mound, but with a larger hole and a bee flying in and out.
+This type of bees got their names because they dig burrows in the ground.
+On your campsite, you may see what look like ant mounds, but with a larger hole and perhaps a bee flying in and out.

-Mining Bees pack their burrows (which are almost like tiny cave systems) with balls of pollen, then lay an egg on each ball (food supply for bee larva).
+Mining bees pack their burrows (which are almost like tiny cave systems) with balls of pollen, then lay an egg on each ball.
+The pollen is food supply for the bee larva.

 Protecting our native bees species is a key part of protecting our province’s biodiversity.
-Each bee species is critical for the pollination, whether of crops, backyard gardens, or park wildflowers.
+Each bee species is critical for the pollination of crops, backyard gardens, and park wildflowers.
 They provide valuable food for other wildlife, and are an important cog in Ontario’s ecosystems.